Aldgate, South Australia: 21st century

 Aldgate's drainage system has suffered substantial problems and has been the result of drastic flooding through the main street.
 One of the worst cases of this occurred at around 8:00AM on 8 November 2005, which left most of the businesses in the main street flooded with significant damage.
 A recent ongoing project around Aldgate has been upgrading the drainage system.

 In 2009 and 2010, the intersection of Mount Barker Road, Strathalbyn Road and Kingsland Road in Aldgate was upgraded and streetscape works were carried out throughout the township.
 To make way for the roadworks, the pump which was the centrepoint of the town was temporarily removed.
 It was reinstalled in May 2011 by the Adelaide Hills Council and now sits atop a pedestal on the footpath in the main street.

 A new fire station for the Aldgate Country Fire Service was completed in August 2009.

-Railway

-The Adelaide-Wolseley railway line runs through Aldgate.
-Aldgate was once served by the Bridgewater railway line passenger services from Adelaide from 1883 until 1987 and the Mount Gambier railcar service until 1990.
-At the time of closure, Aldgate had three platforms.
-Platform 1 was a 151-metre-long side platform, and platforms 2 and 3 were a 149-metre-long island platform.
-The island platform was demolished in the 1990s, but the side platform remains in place, although no longer in use.
-A crossing loop was provided but was removed when the line was converted to standard gauge in 1995.
-The railway station is now The Hut Community Centre.

 Heritage listings

 There are many locally and state heritage-listed sites in Aldgate. those listed in the South Australian Heritage Register: